Configuring Inline Posture in Bridged or Routed Mode

 Figure 10-9 Deployment Modes (Bridged)

-Step 6 Click the Filters tab and enter the subnet address and subnet mask for the client device, or the MAC address and IP address of the device on which to filter.
+Step 5 Choose the Filters tab and enter the subnet address and subnet mask for the client device, or the MAC address and IP address of the device on which to filter.

 You can use MAC and subnet filters to bypass Inline Posture enforcement to certain endpoints or devices on the untrusted side of the network.
 For example, if VPN or WLC management traffic is required to pass through Inline Posture, you would not want to subject those particular NADs to Cisco ISE policy enforcement.
 By providing the MAC address and IP address for these NADs on a filter, you can then access the user interface or configuration terminal by way of Inline Posture without restrictions.

-Note For security reasons, we recommend that you always include the IP address along with the MAC address in a MAC filter entry.
+Note For security reasons, it is recommended that you always include the IP address along with the MAC address in a MAC filter entry.
 For more information, see the Warning in Prerequisites.

 Figure 10-10 Filters

-Step 7 Click the RADIUS Config tab and enter the IP address and shared secret for the following:
+Step 6 Choose the RADIUS Config tab and enter the IP Address and Shared Secret for the following:

 - Primary Server—Primary RADIUS server, usually the Policy Service ISE node